alfaromeo13/Pizza-Shop-Project/README.md

-# Visualization project on Dominos Pizza Shop with Apache Pinot
+# Visualization project on Pizza Shop with Apache Pinot

 This repository contains the code for the Pizza Shop Demo, showcasing a real-time analytics application using Apache Pinot.